 Not much to talk about here: it was just that Mrs Fairbrother was, to nick a word from the contemporary generation, a blind fan of the handsome and elegant Neil Harvey; it was not a coincidence that she named her son Neil Harvey Fairbrother.
 Neil Fairbrother went on to become one of the earliest finishers of the shorter format, but more coincidentally, he was a left-hander as well.

 5. For whom the bell tolled

 It is well-documented that Curtly Ambrose took seven for one from 32 balls in that Test at WACA.
 A lesser known side of the story is the fact that a bell at Swetes Village just outside the Ambrose’s got rung seven times during the phase.
 It did not help the neighbours that it wasn’t exactly broad daylight in Antigua.
 Hillie Ambrose rang the bell every time her son got a wicket.

 Mrs Ambrose and the bell are a part of Caribbean cricket folklore, but it took some time for her son to get to know of her antics.
-He only got to know of the ritual from newspapers; when he came back to Swetes, Mrs Ambrose proudly showed her the bell.
+He only got to know of the ritual from newspapers; when he came back to Swetes, Mrs Ambrose proudly showed him the bell.

 6. The extras

 Jane Speight was, of course, Geoff Boycott’s mother — and if one takes the Yorkshireman’s words literally, she was better than most international cricketers (especially batsmen) of the 1990s and 2000s.
 What the greats of the era found difficult to encounter with the willow was easily dispatched using an object out of her toiletries bag: “Ma’ moom coulda’ hit that with a toothbroosh.”

 And finally, no article on mothers in cricket can be complete without Virender Sehwag’s mother from the Reliance commercials: